smyledev/smyledev/README.md

 ### Hi and welcome to my profile 👋

-My name is Ilia, i am beginner web developer
+My name is Ilia, i'm beginner web developer

+I’m currently learning and looking for a job

 My website - [smyleibfa](https://smylebifa.github.io)